deadcoast/HASO-Death_Worlders/QUICK_REFERENCE.md

   weakness: Hive-mind predictable, cannot adapt to gravity warfare or human tactics
 ```

-**SIZE RATIO CRITICAL**: Humans are 10x taller than Auruleans, 14.5x taller than Portavians
+SIZE RATIO CRITICAL: Humans are 10x taller than Auruleans, 14.5x taller than Portavians

 ---